 The quality of the existing native vegetation in this region is impacted by numerous threats, the most widespread and serious being weeds and pest animals.
 Tailored and sustained pest management programs are therefore vital in priority locations across the region.

-Of the state-wide targets of 4 million hectares of pest herbivore control (e.g. deer, rabbits, goats, pigs, horses) and 1.5 million hectares of weed control in priority locations from 2017-2037, this region’s contribution is proposed to be at least 120,000 and 40,000 hectares respectively with 80% of these targets to be achieved by 2027 and the remaining 20% by 2037.
+Of the state-wide targets of 4 million hectares of sustained pest herbivore control (e.g. deer, rabbits, goats, pigs, horses) and 1.5 million hectares of sustained weed control in priority locations from 2017-2037, this region’s contribution is proposed to be at least 120,000 and 40,000 hectares respectively.

 Target 5.5 – Pest and weed control

 While pest control work to protect and enhance native vegetation quality will be valuable all across the region, strategic priorities have been identified through the Victorian Government’s Strategic Management Prospects and Biodiversity Response Planning processes coordinated by the Department of Energy, Environment and Climate Action.
 The maps below summarise priorities with further detail available at the NatureKit website.

-The regional targets to 2027 could be achieved with average annual contributions across the region such as those outlined below.
-These are nominal targets for each Local Area, but are considered to be realistic and sustainable.
+The aspirational regional targets could be achieved with contributions across the region such as those outlined below.
+These are nominal targets for each Local Area.

 Progress toward this target will be monitored using data collated by the Department of Environment, Land, Water and Planning.
 This may be supplemented by annually asking key natural resource management organisations in the region such as councils, water corporations, Parks Victoria, relevant Government Departments and Landcare networks/groups for the amount of pest control work they have undertaken or commissioned.

 Priorities for threatened vegetation